Quantum state engineering by steering in the presence of errors: Two continuous steering directions

 \section{Two continuous steering directions}

-The aim of this section is to show that the protocol is also robust against two continuous steering directions: the continuous distribution and the von Mises distribution \cite{gatto2007generalized}, and compare the results to those obtained in Sec.~\ref{ssec:stationary_state_of_the_fully_averaged}.
+This section aims to show that the protocol is also robust against two continuous steering directions: the continuous distribution and the von Mises distribution \cite{gatto2007generalized} and compare the results to those obtained in Sec.~\ref{ssec:stationary_state_of_the_fully_averaged}.

 The set of steering states (or directions) is now denoted by

 where $p(\theta,\lambda)$ is a probability distribution over the circle characterized by the parameters $\lambda$ [cf. Eq.~\eqref{eq:dir}].
 The corresponding LE must be integrated with respect to the probability distribution [cf. Eq.~\eqref{eq:field0}], i.e.,